 Coefficients for women are:

 How to use the Wilks calculator?

 Let's say you want to compare the weightlifting capabilities of two different weightlifters.
-The first one is a female champion who weighs 48 kg and competes in the lowest body weight division.
-The second is a man who weighs 107 kg and competes in the highest body weight division.
+The first weightlifter is a female champion who weighs 48 kg and competes in the lowest bodyweight division.
+The second one is a man who weighs 107 kg and competes in the highest bodyweight division.